 2. Get the binary and test it on VirusTotal

 VirusTotal is not a replacement for a full-blown virus scanner, but it can help you determine if something is not right.
-Often when downloading software you can download a portable version, or a version that can be decompressed.
+Often when downloading the software you can download a portable version or a version that can be decompressed.
 If you can, get access to the application’s main Windows executable files (.exe) or OS X app package (.app) and upload it to VirusTotal.
 You’ll get a report from various different virus scanners and, given a positive result, choose to avoid the application or do further testing.

 3. Test it on an alternate computer

 Chances are you have a main computer (the one you’re using now) to do everything from web browsing to banking.
 But, you’ve been worried that a newly introduced tool or application might be dangerous, you might want to take extra steps to verify the tool’s safety.
-This step was once considered very extreme, but with the advent of Virtual Machines, the ability o install and test programs on a non-production computer is easily in reach.
+This step was once considered very extreme, but with the advent of Virtual Machines, the ability o install and test programs on a non-production computer are easily in reach.
 This doesn’t solve all pains, but it’s a great strategy to triage suspect software.

 4. Research the tool

 Sometimes a little groundwork might save you pain later.
 If you need (or are interested) in an application, take the tool’s name and run it through Google and append the word “safe”.
 For example, take a look at the search results for “MacKeeper Safe”.
 You’ll notice that 3 of the 4 results include “Do not install”, “Fraud”, and “Uninstall”.
-This is a tool you’ll need to avoid, or do a great deal more research on to understand if it’s safe.
+This is a tool you’ll need to avoid or do a great deal more research on to understand if it’s safe.
 Don’t expect the results to be this obvious, so look for signs that this tool is dangerous.